RehanSaeed/rehansaeed.github.io/content/posts/2021/open-telemetry-for-net/index.md

 ![Jaeger Trace Detail](./images/Jaeger-Trace-Detail-3360x1859.png)

 The above image shows the trace from a 'frontend' application.
 You can see how it makes calls to MySQL, Redis and external API's using HTTP requests.
 The length of each line shows how long it took to execute.
 You can easily see all of the major operations executed in a trace from end to end.
 You can also drill into each individual line and see extra information relevant to that part of the trace.
+I'll show you how you can run Jaeger and collect Open Telemetry data in my next blog post.

-# Recording Spans
+# Spans

 Each line in the Jaeger screenshot above is called a Span or in .NET is represented by the `System.Activities.Activity` type.
+It has a unique identifier, start and end time along with a parent span unique identifier too, so it can be connected to other spans in a tree structure representing an overall trace.
+Finally, a span can also contain other ancillary data that I will discuss further on.

 ::: tip
 Unfortunately, .NET's naming has significantly deviated from the official Open Telemetry specification, resulting in quite a lot of confusion on my part.
 Happily, I've been through that confusion, so you don't have to!